Guide to Gaming on Board Game Arena

 The forgotten little brother of Troyes, and it’s a good one, but is mired behind obtuse iconography.
 For me this is only playable online, due to how horribly confusing the iconography is.
 The mouseover text for each card is crucial to me being able to play coherently and enjoy myself.

 Another dice roller, which I prefer to do live.
 Troyes is also an engine-builder worker placement game, both of which translate admirably here.
 This is the game I’m most torn about relative to its physical version, but quite enjoy both.

 It’s also a useful case study in live vs. asynchronous play, because asynch games can be extremely long and aren’t as satisfying because many turns only feature single, small decisions.

 Sort of like Troyes in terms of implementation, the game itself holds up fine, but the grandeur of the board itself seems important to experience in-person.

 If you’re not playing to juggle the dice around endlessly in your hands, why are you playing?
 Kidding, but only sorta.

-Other good games certainly exist on Board Game Arena, including some hobby stalwarts that I haven’t gotten to on BGA like Clans of Caledonia and Terra Mystica.
+Tons of other great games exist on Board Game Arena, including some hobby stalwarts that I haven’t gotten to on BGA like Clans of Caledonia, Ark Nova and Terra Mystica.
 However, I hope the guide to the service above is helpful in your journey in online board gaming.

 For other general questions about the platform, you can check out the BGA FAQ Page on their website.